josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 ---

-## 🔥 27.
-Stress must be calibrated
+## 28. 🔥 Stress Must Be Calibrated

-Akam's OPTAG material also gives us the counterpoint.
+The opposite problem exists too.

-Training intended to prepare personnel for threat can potentially over-prime them.
+Training can over-prime people for a particular threat.

-If training repeatedly teaches:

-> danger may appear everywhere,

-that can influence how people interpret ambiguous environments.

-So:

 ```text
 too little stress